How to Apply for Undergraduate Admissions

 - Interior Design, Industrial Design, or Architecture applicants: Wentworth does not require incoming first-year applicants to submit a portfolio.
 However, transfer applicants who wish to be evaluated for possible transfer credit in design or drawing courses must submit a portfolio.

 The part-time and professional studies opportunities have different admissions requirements, depending on the program.
-Wentworth is currently evaluating the part-time admissions programs and process.
-The next available application cycle will be available for Fall 2022 admission and will become available in Fall 2021.
+Wentworth is currently evaluating the part-time admissions programs and process and part-time applicants are not currently being accepted.
+The next available application cycle will be available for Fall 2022 admission and will become available in January 2022.
 Additional information about the process and programs available will be posted throughout the Fall so please be sure to check back.

 If you would like to receive the most up to date information as it becomes available, please be sure to submit your information to us and we will be sure to keep in touch.